Skip to main content

 See the Loading data guide for further details.

-Next, we simply instantiate a ParquetDataCatalog (passing in a directory where to store the data, by default we will just use the current directory).
-We can then write the instrument and tick data to the catalog, it should only take a couple of minutes to load the data (depending on how many months).
+Next, instantiate a ParquetDataCatalog (pass in a directory to store the data; by default we use the current directory).
+Write the instrument and tick data to the catalog.
+Loading the data should only take a couple of minutes, depending on how many months you include.

 CATALOG_PATH = Path.cwd() / "catalog"